AadarshSree/code-verify/README.md

 To install this version of Code Verify, the repository needs to be cloned and compiled.
-The build proces requires yarn to be installed.
+The build process requires npm and yarn to be installed prior.
 After cloning the repository, run the following commands to build the extension into the dist folder.

     yarn install
     yarn build